Save The Date

 The Sequoia Project

-QHINs Aren't Real (Yet)
+QHINS Aren't Real (Yet)

 Candidate QHINs are preparing to go-live by the end of the year, which is just 45 days away.
 Our panel of Candidate QHINs will discuss the roll-out plans, prospective participants, and turning their attention to future use cases and FHIR.